Deep Thinking by Markov Chain of Continuous Thoughts: Experiments

-For the case-specific information, we perform a case-by-case analysis in Figure~\ref{figure_r_case}, where we highlight in red the differences between the controlled outputs and the original solutions.
+For the case-specific information, we perform a case-by-case analysis in Appendix~\ref{case_dimen}.
 First, we observe that several dimensions affect the \emph{reasoning depth}.
-For example, when setting the dimensions $A$ or $C$ to $0.5$, both cases exhibit deeper reasoning at Step~1, where they complete the original Step 1 and Step 2 simultaneously.
-The difference between these two dimensions may arise because dimension $A$ primarily affects the final equation, whereas dimension $C$ influences the penultimate equation.
-This indicates that the stored information in random variables goes beyond surface-level linguistic style, and can in fact control diverse reasoning pathways.
+For example, when setting the dimensions $A$ or $C$ to $0.5$, both cases exhibit deeper reasoning at Step~1, completing the original Step 1 and Step 2 simultaneously.
 Second, we identify distinct functional roles of certain dimensions.
 In Case 1, dimensions $B$ control whether units are explicitly expressed in the equations (e.g., ``4'' vs. ``4 pens''), whereas in Case 2, dimensions $D$ determine whether numbers are represented as fractions (``$20/100$'') or decimals (``$0.20$'').
 These findings reflect that our variational module effectively captures nuanced variations in reasoning.

 \textbf{Potential for non-autoregressive decoding in speaking stage.} A key advantage of {\ModelName} is the explicit separation between thinking and speaking.
-This means that a clear idea about what to say

-is already formed before entering the speaking stage.
+This means that a clear idea about what to say is already formed before entering the speaking stage.
 As a result, there will be less stochasticity and lower correlation between tokens during sentence decoding, which makes {\ModelName} well-suited for faster non-autoregressive generation.
-We verify this idea by directly training the speaker to generate 128 tokens in one pass.
-As shown in Table~\ref{tab:nar}, even with such a naive training recipe, {\ModelName} still achieves performance comparable to autoregressive baselines such as iCoT-SI in Table~\ref{tabel:main}.
+We verify this idea by directly training the speaking layer to generate 128 tokens in one pass.
+In Table~\ref{tab:nar}, even with such a naive training recipe, {\ModelName} still achieves performance comparable to baselines such as iCoT-SI in Table~\ref{tabel:main}.
 This finding highlights the potential of {\ModelName} to integrate more advanced NAR strategies, which is an important future direction.